akka/akka-projection/docs/src/main/paradox/slick.md

 :  @@snip [SlickProjectionDocExample.scala](/examples/src/test/scala/docs/slick/SlickProjectionDocExample.scala) { #actor-system #grouped }

 The envelopes are grouped within a time window, or limited by a number of envelopes, whatever happens first.
-This window can be defined with `withGroup` of the returned `GroupedSlickProjection`.
+This window can be defined with `withGroup` of the returned `GroupedProjection`.
 The default settings for the window is defined in configuration section `akka.projection.grouped`.

 When using `groupedWithin` the handler is a `SlickHandler[immutable.Seq[EventEnvelope[ShoppingCart.Event]]]`.